 Six years ago Chandon Mouton was working at Home Depot when she met Stew, one of Lafayette Habitat’s construction site supervisors.
 The two got to know one another and Chandon learned about Habitat’s homeownership program.
 With Stew’s encouragement, Chandon applied and was admitted into the program in 2013.

-Chandon has enjoyed her time in the Habitat program, especially the courses she’s taken, which have prepared her for the home buying process.
+Chandon enjoyed her time in the Habitat program, especially the courses she took, which prepared her for the home buying process.
 Additionally, Chandon has shared her lessons with her kids, teaching them about the importance of saving money.
-In fact, the three siblings have opened their own bank account and are saving up to purchase a trampoline to put in the yard of their new home.
+In fact, the three siblings opened their own bank account and decided to save money to purchase a trampoline to put in the yard of their new home.

 Since entering into the program, Chandon has made other positive changes for her and her family.
-She applied for a nursing program and is set to go back to school this August.
+She applied for a nursing program and is set to go back to school in August 2017.
 She’s always been a caregiver and hopes to work with the elderly once she graduates.

-Chandon is looking forward to becoming neighbors with the other families she’s worked with over the course of her partnership.
+Chandon looks forward to becoming neighbors with the other families she’s worked with over the course of her partnership.
 “We’ve grown close, our kids can grow together, and everyone can look out for each other.
 It’s really a sense of security and home.”
-Construction of the Mouton home began in January 2017 and should conclude in June 2017.
+Construction of the Mouton home began in January 2017 and the family celebrated their home dedication at the end of July 2017.